-- agree on a contingency plan for if the worst happens and tier restrictions continue.
+- agree on a contingency plan for if COVID-19 restrictions are reintroduced.

 - Don’t leave your plans to the last minute.
 In light of the public holidays, if you think Christmas is going to be a problem, seek legal advice well in advance of 21st December.
 This will give you plenty of time to reach an agreement that suits the needs of both parents, and your children.

-- Think creatively - with fewer places set round the table during your celebrations, make sure to think about ways to involve members of the family who could not join this year.
+- Think creatively - if COVID-19 restrictions mean fewer places will be set round the table during your celebrations, make sure to think about ways to involve members of the family who could not join this year.
 For example, set up a group video call during the big dinner so you can all still “sit” round a table together.

 It is really important that, during this difficult time, parents work collaboratively and accept that there will have to be some compromises.
 The Christmas holidays are always a source of contention, and the new complications and restrictions will unfortunately add pressure to an already difficult conversation.